Furikuda/bork/docs/internals/frontends.rst

 still have paths from the past, when other, non-unicode codings were used.
 Especially old Samba shares often have wild mixtures of misc. encodings, sometimes even very broken stuff.

-borg deals with such non-unicode paths ("with funny/broken characters") by decoding such byte sequences using UTF-8 coding and "surrogateescape" error handling mode, which maps invalid bytes to special unicode code points (surrogate escapes).
+bork deals with such non-unicode paths ("with funny/broken characters") by decoding such byte sequences using UTF-8 coding and "surrogateescape" error handling mode, which maps invalid bytes to special unicode code points (surrogate escapes).
 When encoding such a unicode string back to a byte sequence, the original byte sequence will be reproduced exactly.